Accessing Alchemer from outdated browsers

 The Alchemer application requires cookies to function properly.

-Sometimes you may run into deliverability issues and may need to whitelist Alchemer domains or IP addresses to help resolve this issue.
+Sometimes you may run into deliverability issues and may need to add Alchemer domains or IP addresses to your allowlist to help resolve this issue.

 To access these domains and IP address just fill out our IP Address Request Form.